Skip to main content

 CloudBase supports the following .env file types:

-.env # Base configuration shared across all environments
+.env # Base configurations shared across all environments

-.env.local # Local private configuration (recommended to add to .gitignore)
+.env.local # Local private configurations (recommended to be added to .gitignore)

 Loading Order:

-2. Mode Loading: When using --mode <mode> parameter, additionally load .env.[mode] file
+2. Mode-based Loading: When using the --mode <mode> parameter, additionally load the .env.[mode] file.

-3. Override Rules: .env.[mode] > .env.local > .env (later loaded files override variables with the same name)
+3. Override Rules: .env.[mode] > .env.local > .env (Files loaded later override variables with the same name).

 Example: